Darwin-River/Ex-Machinis/documents/tips_and_tricks.md

 As with every physical action taken by your drones, mining minerals is invoked by placing the protocol ID on the stack and calling the perform command.

 Each mineral has its own mining protocol and protocol ID.
-However the protocol ID can be easily derived by adding 10000 to the resource ID for the mineral that you want to mine.
+These protocol IDs can be easily derived by adding 10000 to the resource ID for the mineral that you want to mine.

-Therefore, it's possible to create a FORTH word that automatically invokes the correct protocol based on the resource ID of the targeted mineral.
+Therefore, it's possible to create a simple FORTH word that automatically invokes the correct protocol based on the resource ID of the targeted mineral.

-The following script creates a definition for `wMineResource`, which retrieves the resource ID from the `pResource` variable and uses this to derive and invoke the appropriate mining protocol.
+The following script creates a definition for `vMineResource`, which retrieves the resource ID from the stack and uses it to derive and invoke the appropriate mining protocol.

 ```
 <run>